Conversations with Rising Stars

-Megan Senseney, associate librarian and department head of research engagement for University Libraries, leads a team dedicated to emerging specialty areas within academic librarianship.
+As associate librarian and department head of research engagement for University Libraries, Megan Senseney leads a team dedicated to emerging specialty areas within academic librarianship.
 Her research focuses on the social dimensions of data-intensive research initiatives.
 She discusses several aspects that are distinctive to the University of Arizona, its collections, and its commitments in our Conversations with Rising Stars…

-What initially attracted you to the current focus of research?
+What initially attracted you to your current focus of research?

 Generally speaking, I’m interested in the social dimensions of data-intensive research initiatives.
 This has included studies of cross-boundary collaboration, the impact of policy and the law on data curation and analysis, and digital training for scholars in the humanities.
 My current research focuses on data and digital storytelling, which has been a great vehicle for exploring how to develop and integrate library services into the research lifecycle.
 At heart, I’m a service-oriented professional, and my research is grounded in exploring ways to facilitate, represent, disseminate, amplify, and preserve other people’s scholarship.